amiviju/Sample-readme-files-for-the-projects/README.md

    here the route table associations for each route table can be specified with following count configuration:

         "count": "${var.az_count * length(split(",",var.priv_subnet_names))}"

+1. Check for the output variable values to all the keys.